-34 Id.
-35 Id. at 11.
-36 Id.
+Id. at 10-11.

-1990 regulation, § 1614, which was later superseded by the current § 1613.
+The Board disagrees.
+As MPD recognized in its Request, Hutchinson only applied to the 1990 regulation, § 1614, which was later superseded by the current § 1613.
 While the two sections are similar, in MPD v.
-PERB, the D.C.
-Superior Court expressly found that PERB's current unequivocal interpretation of the current § 1613 takes precedence over Hutchinson's interpretation of the now inoperative § 1614.37 The Court stated:
+PERB, the D.C Superior Court expressly found that PERB's current unequivocal interpretation of the current § 1613 takes precedence over Hutchinson's interpretation of the now inoperative § 1614.
+The Court stated: